zabellemotte/moodle-socialflow-log/README.md

 After installation and activation of the logstore, you have to make some actions in courses as a student and then run the 2 cron task associated to social flow so that social flow tables are filled :
 - first run \logstore_socialflow\task\nbpa_task task (computes the number of students in each logstore_socialflow_log table logged course and stores this informations in the logstore_socialflow_nbpa table )
-- then run the \logstore_socialflow\task\hits_task task (computes the number of hits for each action in the logstore_socialflow_log table and stores this in the logstore_socialflow_hits table; then get informations about the closing dates of logged activities and stores it in the closing table)
+- then run the \logstore_socialflow\task\hits_task task (computes the number of hits for each action in the logstore_socialflow_log table and stores this in the logstore_socialflow_hits table; then get informations about the closing dates of logged activities and stores it in the logstore_socialflow_closing table)
 Note that \logstore_socialflow\task\cleanup_task performs data cleanup in the log table.

 ## Import data from logstore_standard